open-rpc/spec/README.md

 ## Contact

-To get in touch, drop into the [ETC labs discord](https://discord.gg/jh8n9np) and head to the #open-rpc channel.
+To get in touch, drop into the [OpenRPC discord](https://discord.gg/gREUKuF).